O'Neill cylinder: Design update and derivatives

-In 1990 and 2007, a smaller design derivative known as Kalpana One was presented, which addresses the wobbling effect of a rotating cylinder by increasing the diameter and shortening the length.
-The logistical challenges of radiation shielding are dealt with by constructing the station in low Earth orbit and removing the windows.
+In 1990 and 2007, a smaller design derivative known as Kalpana One was presented, which addresses the wobbling effect of a single rotating cylinder by increasing the diameter and shortening the length.
+The logistical challenges of radiation shielding are allayed by construction of the station in low Earth orbit and removing the windows.

-In 2014, a new construction method was suggested that involved inflating a bag and taping it with a spool (constructed from asteroidal materials) like the construction of a composite overwrapped pressure vessel.
+In 2014, a new construction method was suggested that involved inflating a bag and taping it with a spool (constructed from asteroidal materials), like the construction of a composite overwrapped pressure vessel.

+McKendree cylinder

+In 1996, Tom McKendree, an engineer, proposed a larger rotating space habitat.
+He expanded upon the idea in 2000, at NASA's Turning Goals into Reality conference.

+Instead of traditional materials that were known at the time of the O'Neill cylinder's proposal, McKendree's habitat would be built using diamondoid materials or carbon nanotubes, allowing it to be built much larger.
+He said that such a habitat could be extended to a 461 km (~287 mi) radius and over 4,610 km (~2,865 mi) in length if built out of diamondoid materials, or a 1,120 km (~696 mi) radius and over 11,200 km (~6,959 mi) in length if built out of carbon nanotubes.

+Like O'Neill, McKendree proposed dedicating half of the surface of the colony to windows, allowing direct illumination of the interior.
+The habitat would be composed of a pair of counter-rotating cylinders which would function like momentum wheels to control the habitat's orientation.
+On the basis of the materials and size, he estimated that such a habitat could house populations of 40 billion to 250 billion people.

+This concept has since been called the McKendree cylinder.

 Proposal

-At a Blue Origin event in Washington on May 9, 2019 Jeff Bezos proposed building O'Neill colonies rather than colonizing other planets.
+At a Blue Origin event in Washington on May 9, 2019, Jeff Bezos proposed building O'Neill colonies rather than colonizing other planets.